amangitcodes/BlogSphere_Website/README.md

 ---

 ### 3. **Environment Variables**
-Create a `.env` file in the root directory and add the following values:
+Your project includes a  file for configuration.
+Before running the project, ensure the following key is correctly set:

 ```env
 SECRET=YourJWTSecret